sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: IndexToCoord(pixel)

      Returns the absolute coordinates (See :ref:`absolute-origin`) corresponding to the pixel with the specified indexes.
 Please note this method always returns the coordinates corresponding to the center of the pixel.
-When sub-pixel precision is needed, the method :method:`eFractionalIndexToCoord(frac_Pixel) can be used.
+When sub-pixel precision is needed, the method :meth:`FractionalIndexToCoord` can be used.

     :param pixel:
     :type  pixel: :class:`Point`